svin24/svin24.github.io/content/blog/Commons-clause-will-destroy-open-source.md

 improving the legal landscape of open source.
 With Commons Clause, however, Kevin has taken it too far.
 [The four freedoms](https://www.gnu.org/philosophy/free-sw.en.html) are *important*.
-The only solution is to bury the Common Clause project.
+The only solution is to bury the Commons Clause project.
 Kill the website and GitHub repository, and we can try to forget this ever happened.

 I understand that turning back is going to be hard, which scares me.
 I know that